ENCCS/documents-for-publications/Waibloz-dev/dev.md

 ## Describe the scalability of the application and performance of the application

+** Is it possible to add some numbers here if it is not confidentail, e.g. **

+on our local hardware i.e. GeForce RTX 4090, generating 100 4K (Ultra HD) images took 1000s using a single GPU

+on a cloud-based setup i.e. Nvidia A100, generating 100 4K (Ultra HD) images took 500s using a single GPU, while only 100s using 10 GPUs

 ## What is the target for scalability and performance

+** Is it possible to add some numbers here as well, e.g. one could say **

+Ideally, a single AI model should be able to generate images in under 5 seconds per request on a high-end GPU e.g. Nvidia A100, while batch processing should be able to generate hundreds of images per minute across 4 GPUs.

 # Optimization of the work proposed